Confidence intervals centered on bootstrap smoothed estimators

-In response to this need a number of frequentist model averaged CI's have been proposed (Buckland \textit{et al.}, 1997, Hjort and Claeskens, 2003, Fletcher and Turek, 2011, Turek and Fletcher, 2012).
-A related approach is the proposal of Efron (2014) of a CI centered on the bootstrap smoothed (or bagged, Breiman, 1996) estimator, which is a smoothed version of the post-model-selection estimator obtained after preliminary data-based model selection.
-This CI, with nominal coverage $1 - \alpha$, has half-width equal to the $1 - \alpha/2$ quantile of the standard normal distribution multiplied by the estimate of the standard deviation of this estimator.
-The estimate of the standard deviation of this estimator is found by estimating either (a) the actual standard deviation, {\tt sd}, of this estimator or (b) the delta-method approximation, ${\tt sd}_{\rm delta}\,$, to this standard deviation.
-We call the confidence interval centered on the bootstrap smoothed estimator the {\tt sd\;interval} and the ${\tt sd}_{\rm delta}\,{\tt interval}$ when the width of this interval is proportional to estimates of {\tt sd} and ${\tt sd}_{\rm delta}\,$, respectively.
+In response to this need, a number of frequentist model averaged confidence intervals have been proposed (Buckland \textit{et al.}, 1997, Hjort and Claeskens, 2003, Fletcher and Turek, 2011, Turek and Fletcher, 2012).
+A related approach is the proposal of Efron (2014) of a confidence interval (CI) centered on the bootstrap smoothed estimator.
+This CI, with nominal coverage $1 - \alpha$, has half-width equal to the $1 - \alpha/2$ quantile of the standard normal distribution multiplied by the estimate of the delta method approximation, ${\tt sd}_{\rm delta}\,$, to the standard deviation of this estimator.
+We call this interval the ${\tt sd}_{\rm delta}\,{\tt interval}$.

 Wang {\it et al} (2014) assess the ${\tt sd}_{\rm delta}\,{\tt interval}$ using simulations to estimate weighted averages over values of the explanatory variables of the coverage, center and length of this CI.
 In terms of these weighted averages, this CI seems to perform well for the scenarios that they consider.
 However, these weighted averages over the explanatory variables will tend to mask particular values of the explanatory variables for which the coverage is low or the expected length is large.
-Hjort (2014) notes that one would expect to be able to improve on the ${\tt sd}_{\rm delta}\,{\tt interval}$ because the distribution of the difference between the bootstrap smoothed estimator and the true parameter value is ``typically highly nonnormal, asymmetric etc.''